AlbertaSat/ex2_ground_station_software/README.md

 ## Building on OBC vs Ground Station
 If building on OBC, ensure IS_SATELLITE is defined in the project.
 If it is not, commands will not be sent/received from the actual Transceiver.

-If building on Ground Station, note that data received by the ground station radio is not handled by this code, but is instead handled separately by the ex2_ground_station_software code.
+If building on Ground Station, run "./build.sh" before running ground station code.
+This is necessary to make the UHF commands available as a shared library.

 ## Ceedling Build Instructions
 First, [install Ceedling](https://github.com/ThrowTheSwitch/Ceedling).
 Then run: